The College of Leadership

 In addition to these core classes, students also receive training in a variety of spiritual and practical leadership skills, including healing and prophetic ministry, team building, critical thinking, communication, and conflict resolution.
 These additional courses are designed to help students become successful Christian leaders in whatever sphere of influence they are called to.

 All students in the MSU College of Leadership are required to attend these core leadership classes.
 Many of our students also choose to be part of our elective programs.
-The two electives currently offered in the College of Leadership are the School of Worship and the Special Forces Missions Program.
+The two electives currently offered in the College of Leadership are the School of Worship and the School of Missions Program.

 First Year Certificate Track